prthgajera30/Ecom-Application-main/README.md

 The Python service in `apps/recs` is optional.
 To experiment with it:

-1. Create a Python 3.11 virtual environment.
-2. Install dependencies: `pip install -r requirements.txt`.
-3. Start it: `flask --app app.py run --host=0.0.0.0 --port=5000`.
+1. Run `pnpm run dev:recs` (this script will create a virtual environment, install requirements when they change, and start Flask).
-4. Update `RECS_URL` in your env files if you change the host/port.
+2. Update `RECS_URL` in your env files if you change the host/port.

 ## Troubleshooting